nuwagalb/Store-Manager/README.md

 #### Now that the server is running , open your browser and run one of the following links.

 $ localhost:5000 or 127.0.0.1:5000
-- You can now test out the links using Postman Rest-Client
+- You can now test out the endpoints

+#### The default login details are:
+- Email Address: admin@storemanager.com
+- Password: Admin@123